-How To Be Human Enough To… grieve (part 3)
+How to Be Human Enough To… process my diagnosis

 I want to talk about the deep sadness that I have over the gap between my potential and what I have actually been able to achieve.
 For me this disparity has been so difficult to come to terms with.